r-grandorder/tri-hermes/en/pages/Lostbelt/prologue.md

 S-stop that!
 What do you hope to accomplish by going back now!?
 Go on, youngster, talk some sense into her!

 **Holmes:**
-{(M) Mr. /(F) Ms. } Fujimaru, would you mind holding Mash back from&ndash;Never mind, there is no need for that.
+[♂ Mr. /♀ Ms. ] Fujimaru, would you mind holding Mash back from&ndash;Never mind, there is no need for that.
 Her body has reached its limit.

 **Holmes:**
 I am afraid that is what happens when one transforms while one is unable to properly synchronize with one's Spirit Origin: all the duress you place on your body comes back to bite you.